10 Great European Destinations To See Flower Shows

 Every spring, the rolling fields of Tuscany come alive in a sea of red, as thousands of wild poppies take over the lands.
 Just imagine yourself sipping a glass of Italian wine, nibbling on olives and watching the sun set over a crimson blanket of blooms.

 When to visit: The poppies usually start blooming in late April after the rainfalls, and last wrap well into May.
+Take a look at Country Roads of Umbria & Tuscany and picture yourself there.

 9. Monet’s Garden, France